Week 3 - Ingesting and Validating Data

 The Ingestion Flow

-Every ingestion pipeline follows the same three-step pattern:
+Every ingestion flow follows the same three-step pattern:

 1. Extract: Pull raw data from the source (API call, file read, database query)